RocketSoftwareCOBOLandMainframe/BankDemo/tutorial/gettingstarted/visualstudio/readme.md

 4. Click **Build** \> **Build Solution**.

     During the build, the Compiler produces a source listing file, **ZBNKPRT1.lst**, in a `Listing` subfolder in the project directory (`C:\MFETDUSER\tutorial\projects\Studio\cobol\Bankdemo\Listing` in this case).
 The listing file includes a fully expanded source file together with some Compiler system information at the start and with any Compiler errors highlighted with asterisks.
-From File Explorer, you can open the file in a text editor, such as Microsoft's Notepad, and view its contents.
+From File Explorer, you can open the file in a text editor, such as Windows Notepad, and view its contents.

 **Example of Compiling a COBOL Program with Errors**

 You can introduce some Compiler errors into one of the programs to see how the Compiler handles them:

 1. In Solution Explorer, double-click **ZBNKPRT1.cbl**.
-2. Page down the program a few pages to the start of the Procedure Division around line 224.
+2. Scroll down the program to the start of the Procedure Division around line 224.
 3. Introduce a few syntax errors as follows:
     - On line 226, change `RUN-TIME` to `RUN-TME`
     - On line 229, change `SPACES` to `SPOCES`